DEX-Company/koi-clj/README.md

 ### Surfer

-The default configuration expects surfer to be running on `http://localhost:8080/`.
+The default configuration expects Surfer to be running on `http://localhost:8080/`.
 To change this, change resources/config.edn

 ### Executing an operation